Spatial confinement-deconfinement transition in accelerated gluodynamics within lattice simulation: Lattice formulation of accelerated gluodynamics

 As discussed above, the action~(\ref{eq:SE_lattice}) assumes that the observer is located at $z=0$.
 We adjust the geometry of our lattices in such a way that the origin of the coordinate system is located at the center of our lattices in the $z$-direction.
 Thus, the $z$ coordinate in the physical units is varied in the region $z \in [-(N_z - 1)a/2, (N_z - 1)a/2]$.\footnote{In our simulations $N_z$ is an odd number} What concerns the other lattice directions, $x,y,\tau$, we implement usual coordinates for lattice simulations.

 For the geometry employed in this paper the horizon in the Rindler spacetime is located at $z_h=-1/\alpha$, i.e. it is remote from the position of the observer for weak accelerations.
-Moreover, our lattice parameters are adjusted in such a way that the whole lattice volume is distant from the horizon, and large accelerations $\alpha(z) \sim \Lambda$ (according to Eq.~(\ref{eq:acceleration_z1})) are never reached in studied volume.
+Moreover, our lattice parameters are adjusted in such a way that the whole lattice volume is distant from the horizon, and large accelerations $\alpha(z) \sim \Lambda$ (according to Eq.~(\ref{eq:acceleration_z1})) are never reached in studied volume.\footnote{Since the lattice volume under investigation is located far from the horizon and acceleration is weak, one can expect that quantum effects in gravity are either absent or considerably suppressed in our lattice setup.
+In particular, the Unruh temperature for our largest acceleration is $T_U = \alpha/2\pi \simeq 2.9$~MeV, which is much smaller than any temperature studied in our paper.}

 According to the Tolman-Ehrenfest law~\cite{Tolman:1930ona}, the thermal equilibrium temperature in gravitational field depends on the coordinate and for the Rindler spacetime this dependence is given by the formula~(\ref{eq:temperature_z1}).
 In this paper, we denote $T$ as the temperature at the position of the observer, $T=T_0=T(z=0)$, and it is equal to the inverse size of our lattices in the temporal direction $T=1/a N_t$.